2021 Greater Manchester mayoral election: Background

 The mayor of Greater Manchester serves as the directly elected leader of the Greater Manchester Combined Authority.
 The mayor has power over investment directly to the combined authority from the government of £30 million a year for 30 years from 2017.
 The mayor also incorporates the Police and Crime Commissioner role of the Greater Manchester Police into the post.
 In addition to these, the mayor has authority over strategic housing planning, transport, adult education and skills, social care and others.

 The first election for the role was held in 2017, Labour candidate Andy Burnham won with 63% of the vote in the first round.

-As a result of the ongoing coronavirus (COVID-19) pandemic in the United Kingdom the government announced on the 13 March 2020 that it would postpone the mayoral election, along with all other scheduled local government elections across the UK, for one year.
+As a result of the ongoing COVID-19 pandemic in the United Kingdom the government announced on the 13 March 2020 that it would postpone the mayoral election, along with all other scheduled local government elections across the UK, for one year.
 The Coronavirus Act 2020 received royal assent 12 days later on the 25 March 2020 giving legal effect to the government's announcement.
 This was the first such postponement of elections since the foot-and-mouth outbreak caused a one-month delay of the 2001 local elections.